google-deepmind/mujoco/doc/modeling.rst

 Besides the default, user-controllable, free camera, "fixed" cameras can be attached to the kinematic tree.

 Extrinsics
-   By default, camera frames are attached to the parent body.
+   By default, camera frames are attached to the containing body.
 The optional :ref:`mode<body-camera-mode>` and :ref:`target<body-camera-target>` attributes can be used to specify camera that track (move with) or target (look at) a body or subtree.
 Cameras look towards the negative Z axis of the camera frame, while positive X and Y correspond to *right* and *up* in the image plane, respectively.